 He systematically demolished all Vedic rituals and Poojas that were performed by numerous sages and created havoc.
 The Gods approached Lord Ganesha for help, who beat Vignasura.
-The devil realized his arrogance and surrendered to Lord Ganesha requesting for mercy.
-Lord Ganesha promised retribution on the condition that he will not interrupt whenever Lord Ganesha is worshipped.
+The devil realized his arrogance and surrendered to Lord Ganesha requesting mercy.
+Lord Ganesha promised retribution on the condition that he would not interrupt whenever Lord Ganesha is worshipped.
 Therefore, Lord Ganesha became considered as Vigneshwara.

 Significance of Ozar Ganpati Temple

 - The idol of the deity is considered to be Swayambhu in nature.
-The Lord faces east with his trunk towards left.
+The Lord faces east with his trunk towards the left.
 The deity is flanked by Riddhi and Siddhi on either side.

 |05:00 AM To 11:00 AM||11:00 AM To 04:00 PM|